r1b/bqe/README.md

 #### conditional rendering: statements and pipe operators

+FIXME: haha I think I have fallen victim to the classic "if then else" ambiguity

+I think we can fix this by doing everything with @WHEN([NOT] condition, expr), which is better anyways.

 `bqe` extends Pipe SQL with a conditional pipe operator:

 The operator can be used at the top level to conditionally render statements: